New Buyers 2026: Win Connecticut's Competitive Market

 Before you fall in love with any listing, you need a crystal-clear picture of your financial position.
 This isn't just about knowing your credit score (though that's important too): it's about understanding every aspect of your purchasing power.

 Start with your credit report and score.
 Anything above 740 will get you the best rates, but don't panic if you're not there yet.
 With recent changes to Fannie Mae and Freddie Mac requirements, there are more options for buyers with varying credit profiles than ever before.
+Understanding how interest rates affect Connecticut home prices can help you make better decisions about timing your purchase.

 Next, calculate your comfortable monthly payment range.
 Don't just look at what you qualify for: consider what lets you sleep well at night.
 Factor in property taxes (which can vary significantly between Connecticut towns), homeowner's insurance, and potential HOA fees.
 The old rule of thumb about housing costs being 28% of gross income still applies, but in today's market, many buyers are comfortable going slightly higher for the right property.

 Don't forget about closing costs, which typically run 2-3% of your purchase price in Connecticut.
 On a $400,000 home, that's $8,000-$12,000 you'll need beyond your down payment.
 Many buyers are surprised by this, so plan accordingly.
+Understanding how much money you need to buy a home in Connecticut can help you budget for your down payment, closing costs, inspections, and cash reserves.

 Get Pre-Approved, Not Pre-Qualified